Trevor N. McFadden: Personal life

-McFadden grew up in Fairfax Station, VA with his mother, father, and three siblings.
-He attended Burke Community Church in Burke, VA where his father served as an elder of the church and his brother Kenneth served as the youth pastor in the late 2000's to early 2010's.
-McFadden and his family currently attend services at Anglican congregation of Falls Church, Virginia, a member of the Anglican Church in North America, which split off from the mainstream Episcopal Church over the latter's positions on homosexuality.
-McFadden's church membership was brought up by Sheldon Whitehouse during McFadden's nomination to the district court, who asked him whether he would uphold the Supreme Court’s decision allowing same-sex marriage despite his church’s conservative social beliefs.
+McFadden and his family attend services at The Falls Church Anglican Church of Falls Church, Virginia, formerly a congregation of the Episcopal Diocese of Virginia.
+McFadden's church membership was brought up by Senator Sheldon Whitehouse during McFadden's nomination to the district court, asking whether he would uphold the Supreme Court’s decision allowing same-sex marriage despite his church’s conservative social beliefs.
 McFadden answered that he would respect the Supreme Court's ruling.